Jacob Corneliszoon van Neck

-Jacob Corneliszoon van Neck (often anglicized to Jacob Cornelius van Neck) (1564 – March 8, 1638) was a Dutch naval officer and explorer who led the second Dutch expedition to Indonesia from 1598 to 1599.
+Jacob Corneliszoon van Neck (often anglicized to Jacob Cornelius van Neck) (1564 – 8 March 1638) was a Dutch naval officer and explorer who led the second Dutch expedition of the Dutch East India Company to the East Indies (now Indonesia) from 1598 to 1599.

 Early life

 Van Neck was from an Amsterdam family in good standing, and received a thorough education.
 Since he came from a commercial background and was not experienced in sailing, he took extra classes in navigation.